 - Do not set off aerial fireworks in strong winds.

 - Do not let children or anyone except for the permit holder handle fireworks.
 Even sparklers burn at very high temperatures and can easily ignite clothing.

 Lighting your fireworks

 - Stand well back when the fireworks have been lit.

-- Wear only non-flammable clothing and/or costumes when igniting fireworks. cotton and other natural fibres are non-flammable.
-Never wear synthetic fibres (such as nylon or polyester) when firing.
+- Wear only non-flammable clothing or costumes when igniting fireworks, like cotton and other natural fibres.
+Never wear synthetic fibres like nylon or polyester when firing.

 - Protect your eyes with safety glasses or safety goggles.
 Regular glasses or sunglasses may actually contribute to an injury, or may make an injury worse.